abmarnie/godot-architecture-organization-advice/README.md

 ## Scene Structure Advice

 - **Single Controller Script Per Scene**: Attach one main "controller" script to each scene's root node.
 Name both the controller script and the root node after the scene.
 This reduces complexity by minimizing unnecessary inter-script communication.
 Multiple scripts may exist in the SceneTree, but only if a one-to-one correspondence between scripts and (sub)scenes is maintained.
 - **Self-Contained Scenes**: Scenes should strive to be self contained, possessing all necessary resources they require.
-The controller script attached to the root node should only directly reference their children; otherwise dependencies need to be externally injected (see next tip).
+The controller script attached to the root node should only directly reference their children (or descendants); otherwise dependencies need to be externally injected (see next tip).
 This keeps things modular and loosely coupled.
 - **Dependency Injection Techniques**: For scenes with external dependencies, implement dependency injection (ideally from an ancestor) in one of the following ways:
 	- Scene controller emits a signal/event for external procedures to run in response to.
 	- Scene controller has a public (non-underscore-prefixed) method for externals to directly call.